 St Joseph's is a Catholic Edmund Rice Education Australia Boys' Secondary College, with an enrolment over 1800 students.
 This college community is committed to the safety, wellbeing and protection of all children in our care.
 We aim to create a child-safe and child-friendly environment where children are free to enjoy life to the full without any concern for their safety.
 There is particular attention paid to the most vulnerable children, including Aboriginal and Torres Strait Islander children, children from culturally and/or linguistically diverse backgrounds, and children with a disability.

-There are many ways parents, family members and carers can become involved at St Joseph's College, from our wonderful Canteen Volunteers who help with serving and preparing lunches, to our parents who lend us a hand at College events, perhaps cook a spare meal for our Care Group or inspire future generations by helping our Careers Centre.
-The Men's Association is a great way for dads or male carers to get involved with working bees - followed by a BBQ!
+There are many ways parents, family members and carers can be part of our community at St Joseph's College, from our wonderful Canteen Volunteers who help with serving and preparing lunches, to our parents who lend us a hand at College events, perhaps cook a spare meal for our Care Group, help out at our working bees or inspire future generations by helping our Careers Centre.
+Volunteering is a great way to make connections with fellow parents and have some fun/ If you are able to share some of your time or experience with us - we would love to hear from you.

-Contact: Laura Martin – Music Support – Ph: 5226 8156 [email protected]
+Contact: Susan Belluzzo – Archivist – Ph: 5226 8272 [email protected]

 You can help out by providing a work experience opportunity for senior students who are keen to spend a week in different workplaces or you may wish to talk to the students during careers week about your own career journey and share your own working experiences.